Marrakech: My Hen Weekend

-The staff at the Riad were so helpful and went out of their way to accomodate us throughout our stay.
-My sister had contacted the Riad ahead of our weekend and had arranged champagne and pastries from a well known pastry shop in Marrakech (Patisserie Amandine).
+The staff at the Riad were so helpful and went out of their way to accommodate us throughout our stay.
+My sister had contacted Riad Papillon ahead of our weekend and had arranged champagne and pastries from a well known pastry shop in Marrakech (Patisserie Amandine).
 She’s so sweet..aaaahhh!
 It took us THREE days to eat all the pastries!

 For an authentic experience I would highly recommend staying in a Riad.
 If there is a large group I would recommend hiring the whole Riad for the stay.

 On the first night, the Riad served the evening banquet on the terrace, bathed in light by the fading sun, and surrounded by pot plants – our own secret garden.
 Plates and plates of food were laid on the table… it seemed never ending with a mouthwatering variety of foods from chicken tagine, moroccan salad, baby aubergines, rice with tuna and sweetcorn, local fresh bread and vegetables.
 As you can guess we just couldn’t finish the mountains of food but we did try!
 The food was very fresh, full of flavour and ever so tasty.

 Of course there was dessert..there’s always room for dessert.
 A healthy plate of of orange slices with a pinch of cinnamon (sounds like an odd combination but trust me they went well!).